Sects of Judaism During the Time of Christ

 Before the 2nd century BC, organized Jewish sects were not common, but during the latter half of the Second Temple period, historical circumstances were “most conductive for spawning such groups.”
 This was a time of transition and upheaval for Jewish society.
 As one author wrote, during Herod’s rule, the Pharisees numbered only some six thousand, and about four thousand Essenes.
 The Sadduces were even fewer in number;4 the Zealots, even less.

-In Palestine, during the time of Jesus’ career, Jerusalem and the outlying vicinity was part of the Roman Empire, and a Roman perfect, with his army, was in charge.
+In Palestine, during the time of Jesus’ career, Jerusalem and the outlying vicinity was part of the Roman Empire, and a Roman prefect, with his army, was in charge.
 The Roman perfect for that area was Pontius Pilate from the nearby Gentile city of Caesarea.
 Perfects acted as overseers from a distance, but on a day-to-day basis, they relied upon local leaders and the Jewish High Priest to govern social conduct in Jerusalem.5

 This High Priest also presided over the Great Sanhedrin, an assembly of seventy-one elders appointed as a tribunal, and this council acted similar to a Supreme Court.
 The court listened to witnesses and judged and handled appeals of accused lawbreakers, but could not initiate arrests (that was the job of Roman soldiers).
 And at the time of Jesus’ arrest and trial, the Sanhedrin had lost its authority to inflict capital punishment, and that is why the Jews had to convince the Roman government to give permission to put him to death.6